zwei2stein/mtg-commandline-tool/readme.md

   -nd, --nameDeck       Attempts to generate name for given deck -diff DIFF, --diff DIFF
                         Difference of deck with another deck.
+  -update UPDATE, --update UPDATE, -upgrade UPDATE, --upgrade UPDATE
+                        New deck list to be updated into

 ```